fdnd-task/release-candidate/docs/cd-r-week-2.md

 15. **Dorien** - _Proces, data architecture, file structure_

 ## Preperation fase
-This time we will be reviewing the entire repo on a 'collegea' level.
+This time we will be reviewing the entire repo on a 'junior developer' level.
 To get the most out of the reviews we expect a number of things to be prepared before friday:

 1. Pre-release candidate on [agency repo](https://github.com/fdnd-agency)
 3. Live link